Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Data-Driven Solutions of the Leray-Burgers Equation

 \subsection{Forward Inference with Adaptively Optimized $\alpha>0$}

-In this section, we employ the Multilayer Perceptron (MLP)-based Physics-Informed Neural Network (PINN) to effectively learn the nonlinear operator $\mathcal{N}_\alpha[v]$, wherein $v$ represents the primary variable and $\alpha$ denotes a parameter.
-Coutinho, \emph{et all.}, \cite{Coutinho}, introduced the idea of adaptive artificial viscosity that can be learned during the training procedure and does not depend on an apriori choice of artificial viscosity coefficient.
-We incorporate the parameter $\alpha$ in place of artificial viscosity and make PINN train both $v$ and $\alpha$ to achieve a robust fit with the Leray-Burgers equation.
-Two examples highlight the Leray-Burgers equation's capability of capturing a shock and a rarefaction waves as well as the corresponding optimal values of $\alpha$, which are presented in Figure \ref{optimal-alpha}.
+In this section, we employ the MLP-based Physics-Informed Neural Network (MLP-PINN) to effectively learn the nonlinear operator $\mathcal{N}_\alpha[v]$, wherein $v$ represents the primary variable and $\alpha$ denotes a parameter.
+Coutinho et al. \cite{Coutinho} introduced the idea of adaptive artificial viscosity that can be learned during the training procedure and does not depend on the a priori choice of artificial viscosity coefficient.
+Instead of incorporating the parameter $\alpha$ in place of the artificial viscosity as in \cite{Coutinho}, we set up a dedicated subnetwork, Alpha2Net depicted in Figure \ref{fig1}, to find the optimal $\alpha(t)$ value.
+The integration of the subnetwork into the main PINN architecture makes PINN train both $v$ and $\alpha$ to achieve a robust fit with the LB equation.
+Two examples highlight the ability of the LB equation to capture shock and rarefaction waves as well as the corresponding optimal values of $\alpha$, which are presented in Figure \ref{optimal-alpha}.